ResMem: Learn what you can and memorize the rest: Theoretical results

 which is what ERM learns in the limit of $n\rightarrow\infty$.
 We can think of $\btheta_\infty$ as the best function that ERM can learn.
 Then, we can decompose $\btheta_\star$ into $\btheta_\star = \btheta_\infty + \btheta_\perp$, where $\btheta_\perp=\btheta_\star - \btheta_\infty$.
 This decomposition can be generalized beyond linear regression.
 Since $\btheta_\infty$ defines a function $f_\infty(\bx) = \<\bx, \btheta_\infty\>$, for general non-linear functions, the argument above can be generalized to the decomposition of $f_\star$ to an learnable and non-learnable part

 Intuitively, $f_\infty$ is the best function in $\mathcal{F}$ that ERM can learn, and $f_\perp$ is beyond the capacity of ERM due to the particular choice of function class.
-ResMem approximates $f_\perp$ using the non-parametric nearest neighbor method.
+ResMem approximates $f_\perp$ using the non-parametric nearest neighbor method, and therefore expanding the capacity of the original hypthesis class.